doridori/Pilot/README.md

 - Tasks

 For this reason I have not spent much time thinking about how to work with them.
 That said they are represented on the Issues list and I do have ideas how these can work with Pilot.
 Personally I will wait till I need them or they are requested before spending many thought-cycles on them.

+##F.A.Q.

+No one has asked me any questions about this as yet but if they do I will create an F.A.Q. :)